antscher/Reinforcment_learning_chess_endgame/README.md

 # Reinforcment_learning_chess_endgame
 In this repository, we want to devellop an IA bot for endgame problems such as KRvsk or KBBvs k.
-In this approach, we will use Qlearning to train againt a real bot
+In this approach, we will use Qlearning and policy gradient to train againt a real bot

 # Organisation of the repo: